 Through the ‘6Ts’ we ensure that the children are at the centre of their own learning and acquire ‘learn to learn’ skills.
 We bring the National Curriculum alive by making links between the individual subjects and applying them to topics.

 The teaching of English begins with the highly successful synthetic phonics programme, Read Write Inc, delivered by expertly trained staff.
+We use the RWI programme, Guided Reading and Reading Recovery Book Bands to support children learning to read.
 The enjoyment and development of Reading and Writing skills take place as discrete subjects and in the context of other curriculum areas.
 Parents are encouraged to read at home with their children and support their children in practising handwriting and spellings at home.

 Children’s mathematical skills are developed in a variety of ways through a daily maths lesson.
 They will be encouraged to work independently and cooperatively through investigation, problem solving activities, mental calculation skills and strategies and written work in an effort to gain confidence, promote enjoyment and recognise the power and relevance of mathematics in everyday life.